Skip to content

 Case studies

-Killerton- National Trust
+Killerton: National Trust

-Killerton is recognised as nationally significant site for its old trees and insect life.
+Killerton is recognised as a nationally significant site for its old trees and insect life.
 The estate is home to 1,500 veteran and ancient trees, with 200 classified as ancient.
 These trees provide crucial habitats for a diverse range of wildlife.

-Dr. Keith Alexander, one of the UK’s leading entomologists, conducted the survey and identified over 140 species of wood-decay invertebrates, including 72 species of saproxylic beetles and 68 species of two-winged flies.
+Dr Keith Alexander, one of the UK’s leading entomologists, conducted a survey at Killerton and identified over 140 species of wood-decay invertebrates, including 72 species of saproxylic [dependent on dead and decaying wood] beetles and 68 species of two-winged flies.
+He said, “This is a remarkable total and firmly places Killerton as the most important site in the Southwest for its saproxylic population.”

 Whiddon Deer Park

-Whiddon Deer Park is a particularly important site for deadwood flies in Devon and is an excellent spot for looking for some of the most attractive flies found in the UK (all associated with deadwood!).
+Whiddon Deer Park is a particularly important site for deadwood flies in Devon and is an excellent spot for looking for some of the most attractive flies found in the UK (all associated with deadwood).

 If you’re doing something to help nature thrive, please share it on the Devon Nature Recovery Delivery Map to inspire others to take action.